thiensean/DeepLearningCV/README.md

 Owing to the architecture, the features map had already been completed in the first step (CNN) and region proposals can now be mapped to the features map.

-Faster R-CNN has an ROI pooling layer where there will be class scores for each region proposal. convNet, when comparing to R-CNN is only run once on an image hence it is much faster than R-CNN. <br>
+Fast R-CNN has an ROI pooling layer where there will be class scores for each region proposal. convNet, when comparing to R-CNN is only run once on an image hence it is much faster than R-CNN. <br>

 <img src="./imgs/models/frcnn.png" width=800 height=520 /> <br>
-<i> Figure 4: Faster R-CNN architecture [3]</i>
+<i> Figure 4: Fast R-CNN architecture [3]</i>

-Hence, Faster R-CNN network will be evaluated in this project and built from ground up. <br>
+Hence, Fast R-CNN network will be evaluated in this project and built from ground up. <br>

 ---